-have been the designated as the 'fall guy' (and more so by virtue of his digital record keeping suggesting that he thought his approach was failsafe), some of South Africa's finest legal minds were assigned to his case.
-The lawyers first fought in the High Court and later in the Supreme Court of Appeal for reductions to Lemthongthai's prison term.
+minds were assigned to his case.348 The lawyers first fought in the High Court and later in the Supreme Court of Appeal for reductions to Lemthongthai's prison term.
 The initial 40-year sentence was first reduced to a 30-year term, and then the Supreme Court of Appeal took off a further 17 years in 2013.
-Lemthongthai is to serve a 13-year prison term and pay a fine of R 1 million.
+Lemthongthai is to serve a 13-jail sentence and pay a fine of R 1 million.
 According to law enforcement sources (Interviews, 2013), Keosavang is taking good care of Lemthongthai's family in Thailand in the interim, and he will be generously rewarded upon his release from prison.
 By exonerating the others, Lemthongthai ensured that none of the other co-accused would release privileged information about the network's operations and that they could carry on with their nefarious activities.
 The network managed to resolve the coordination problems of cooperation and security successfully through Lemthongthai's role as intermediary and 'fall guy'.
 These roles were based on his reputation as a trustworthy criminal associate and mutual trust that both Lemthongthai and the network would honour their roles in the 'security' agreement (non-disclosure of operational secrets versus support of next-of-kin).

-The significance of the responsibilities and functions linked to the role of the local organizer needs to be underscored: Steyl is but one example of a handful of southern African organizers who act as intermediaries between the supply and demand side of the market.
+The significance of the responsibilities and functions linked to the role of the local organizer needs to be underscored: Steyl is but one example of a handful of southern African organizers349 who act as intermediaries between the supply and demand side of the market.
 These organizers have access to influential political and economic elites in southern Africa and Southeast Asia; Steyl, for example, travelled to Thailand on several occasions.
 Moreover, South African law enforcement authorities and their Asian counterparts have evidence that South African wildlife professionals and their representatives have undertaken several "marketing trips" to Vietnam (Interview, 2013).
 In essence, Steyl's role and function as the local organizer with a direct connection to the source (rhino horn, lion bone and other wildlife products) is far more valuable to transnational traffickers than the role of transnational transporters (in this case Lemthongthai's role).
-While Lemthongthai was the person responsible for the transnational transport (export/import) of rhino horn, lion bone and other wildlife contraband from South Africa to Southeast Asia until his arrest and subsequent conviction, his functions and duties were rapidly moved to someone else.
-350
+While Lemthongthai was the person responsible for the transnational transport (export/import) of rhino horn, lion bone and other wildlife contraband from South Africa to Southeast Asia until his arrest and subsequent conviction, his functions and duties were rapidly moved to someone else.350

-&lt;sup>348 According to key informants interviewed in southeastern Asia, the network financed Lemthongthai's lawyers.
+348 According to key informants interviewed in southeastern Asia, the network financed Lemthongthai's lawyers.
 Julian Rademeyer (pers. communication, 2016) believes that game farmer Marnus Steyl and associates footed the legal bill but could no find corroborating evidence.

-&lt;sup>349 According to poachers, law enforcers and intelligence operators (Interviews, 2013 and 2014), Groenewald and Ras are also organizers.
-There is also anecdotal evidence of three white executives in the import-export business (two of South African and one of Zimbabwean descent) operate from Mozambique.
+349 According to poachers, law enforcers and intelligence operators (Interviews, 2013 and 2014), Groenewald and Ras are also organizers.
+There is also anecdotal evidence of three white executives in the import-export business (two of South African and one of Zimbabwean descent) operating from Mozambique.